How Do You Make Coke From Coal

 Modern Coking Methods

 Today, byproduct coke ovens are the dominant technology used in coke production worldwide.
+The ovens are heated externally by burning coal gas or natural gas in the walls between them.
 These ovens are arranged in batteries, with each oven typically holding several tons of coal.
-The ovens are heated externally by burning coal gas or natural gas in the walls between them.
 This indirect heating allows for precise temperature control and efficient heat transfer.

 The Role of Coke in Steelmaking

 As a reducing agent, coke reacts with the iron oxides in the ore, removing oxygen and liberating metallic iron.
 This chemical reaction is essential for converting iron ore into molten iron, which is then further processed into steel.
-The porous structure of coke allows it to react efficiently with the iron ore, ensuring a high rate of iron production.
+But the porous structure of coke allows it to react efficiently with the iron ore, ensuring a high rate of iron production.
 Without coke, the large-scale production of steel would be impossible, underscoring its critical role in modern industry.

 Trends and Latest Developments